cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

   // then either the counterparty chain is out-of-sync or the message
   // is out-of-sync and we write an error receipt with our sequence - 1
-  // so that the counterparty can update their sequence as well. if counterpartyUpgradeSequence < channel.upgradeSequence {
+  // so that the counterparty can update their sequence as well.
+  // This will cause the outdated counterparty to upgrade the sequence
+  // and abort their out-of-sync upgrade without aborting our own since
+  // the error receipt sequence is lower than ours and higher than the counterparty. if counterpartyUpgradeSequence < channel.upgradeSequence {
     errorReceipt = ErrorReceipt{
       channel.upgradeSequence - 1,